erikphansen/olc-docs/announcements.md

 # Announcements

-Do you have something you need to share with the entire community?
-Create an announcement.
-Announcements accomplish the same thing as sending a mass email — and everyone will get a copy of the announcement via email — but they are less ephemeral because they'll continue to exist on the community website.
+Announcements are a way for admins to share important information with the entire community.
+Announcements accomplish the same thing as sending a mass email — and everyone will get a copy of the announcement via email! — but they are less ephemeral because they'll continue to exist on the community website.

 ## Viewing announcements